runabol/spring-boot-starter-graphql/README.md

 ## GraphQL to the rescue

-Alternatively, we could use GraphQL to expose an API that would like something like this:
+Alternatively, we could use GraphQL to expose an API that could like something like this:

 ```
 POST /graphql